Shift-Cyber/Bits/README.md

 Installation steps (Verified stable on Kali 2021.4)
 1. Execute scripts/setup.sh to build the bot into your local Linux environment
 2. Setup a discord developer account to obtain a bot token.
 The following is a good guide for doing this: https://www.youtube.com/watch?v=ibtXXoMxaho
+3. Start the bot if not already started.
+It will crash due to not having a token but will populate the empty config file.
-3. Set the bot token in /etc/config/bits/config.yaml
+4. Set the bot token in /etc/config/bits/config.yaml
-4. Restart the bot using sytemctl, if the configuration was taken and the bot was restarted succesfully, you should see a log of success in /var/log/bits/bits.log as well as a number of Discord API calls.
+5. Restart the bot using sytemctl, if the configuration was taken and the bot was restarted succesfully, you should see a log of success in /var/log/bits/bits.log as well as a number of Discord API calls.

 ### Scripts
 ```